aleszu/webdesign/README.md

 ### The skills we’ll be covering

-⋅⋅*How to get started with a HTML/CSS framework (standalone interactives like [What Would It Take To Turn Red States Blue? from FiveThirtyEight](https://projects.fivethirtyeight.com/2016-swing-the-election/), [Undue Force from the Baltimore Sun](http://data.baltimoresun.com/news/police-settlements/) and [Spies in the Skies from BuzzFeed](https://www.buzzfeed.com/peteraldhous/spies-in-the-skies?utm_term=.hhenRxQPy1#.kgP31Xg2No) are built with custom code outside of the regular CMSs.)
+*How to get started with a HTML/CSS framework (standalone interactives like [What Would It Take To Turn Red States Blue? from FiveThirtyEight](https://projects.fivethirtyeight.com/2016-swing-the-election/), [Undue Force from the Baltimore Sun](http://data.baltimoresun.com/news/police-settlements/) and [Spies in the Skies from BuzzFeed](https://www.buzzfeed.com/peteraldhous/spies-in-the-skies?utm_term=.hhenRxQPy1#.kgP31Xg2No) are built with custom code outside of the regular CMSs.)
 Knowing how to code that up is essential if you want to add interactivity to your story.

-⋅⋅*How to envision and code a small menu of CSS animations and jQuery elements.
+*How to envision and code a small menu of CSS animations and jQuery elements.
 This is the fun stuff: transitions, scroll-based animations, reveals, hovers, etc. Ever wonder how [The Pudding](https://pudding.cool) works?
 We’ll get you started coding these little gizmos.

 *We all have different levels of experience with HTML, CSS and Javascript.
 The goal of this bootcamp is to get us all roughly on the same page.*